okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 ## Conditional expressions

 You can specify IF...THEN...ELSE statements with the Okta EL.
 The primary use of these expressions is profile mappings and group rules.
-Group rules do not usually specify an ELSE component.
+Group rules don't usually specify an ELSE component.

 The format for conditional expressions is:
 <p><code>[Condition] ?
 [Value if TRUE] : [Value if FALSE]</code></p>